 San Antonio Winery is the only producing winery in Los Angeles.
-Long gone are the vineyards that used to line the Los Angeles river.
-One lone survivor of the Los Angeles wine industry is San Antonio Winery.
-San Antonio Winery is open daily for guided winery tours.
+Long gone are the vineyards that used to line the Los Angeles River.
+The one lone survivor of the Los Angeles wine industry is San Antonio Winery.
+The winery is open daily for guided winery tours and wine tasting.
 Special group tours for clubs and organizations are welcome.

 At the winery, you will also find a wine shop and the Maddalena Restaurant.
-Open from 10:00 a.m. – 7:00 p.m. the restaurant serves fresh pasta, grilled entrees, rotisserie chicken, salads, and sandwiches.
-Still in its original location on Lamar Street, the San Antonio Winery is Los Angeles cultural historical landmark.
+Open from 10:00 a.m. – 7:00 p.m..
+The restaurant serves fresh pasta, grilled entrees, rotisserie chicken, salads, and sandwiches.
+Still, in its original location on Lamar Street, the San Antonio Winery is a Los Angeles cultural, historical landmark.

-Wine tours are offered every hour on the hour.
-You will get the chance to learn about some little known Los Angeles history and get a first-hand glimpse of what wine making is like.
+Wine tours are offered every hour on hour.
+You will get the chance to learn about some little-known Los Angeles history and get a first-hand glimpse of what winemaking is like.
 If you go during the week, you also get to see the wine-mixers, bottlers, and labelers in action.
-Bring a sweater the aging rooms can be quite chilly.
-San Antonio Winery located five minutes from Downtown Los Angeles.
+Bring a sweater; the aging rooms can be quite chilly.

-San Antonio Winery is located in Lincoln Heights the oldest neighborhood in Los Angeles, dating to the 1830s.
-Perched on bluffs above the Los Angeles River, it was originally home to some of the city’s wealthiest residents, who built a large number of Victorian mansions in the district.
+San Antonio Winery is located in Lincoln Heights, the oldest neighborhood in Los Angeles, dating to the 1830s.
+Perched on bluffs above the Los Angeles River, it was originally home to some of the city’s wealthiest residents, who built many Victorian mansions in the district.

-No fields of grape vines here, the winery is in the middle of an industrial area of downtown adjacent to the concrete-lined Los Angeles river.
-Don’t let the location put you off from visiting the winery it is the last original winery left in the city and is a Los Angeles historical monument.
+No fields of grapevines here; the winery is in the middle of an industrial area of downtown adjacent to the concrete-lined Los Angeles River.
+Don’t let the location put you off from visiting the winery.
+It is the last original winery left in the city and is a Los Angeles and a historic monument.